TatsuProject/Document_Understanding_Subnet/README.md

 ## Installation

-To set up the Tatsu Identity Subnet project, follow these steps:
+To set up this Subnet project, follow these steps:

 1. Clone the repository:
    ```bash